To use OAuth 2.0 in your application, you need an OAuth 2.0 client ID, which your application uses when requesting an OAuth 2.0 access token.

 After you add an Authorized Domain, you can use any of its subdomains or pages, and any other associated country codes.

-Service accounts, web applications, and installed applications
+Service accounts, web applications, and native applications

 A service account is used in an application that calls APIs on behalf of an application that does not access user information.
 This type of application needs to prove its own identity, but it does not need a user to authorize requests.